A taxpayer for PIT purposes is every physical person deriving income.

 Taxable base is calculated by applying prescribed tax deductions and tax allowances (i.e. non-taxable parts of income) to the total amount of annual income.

+Tax deductions and tax allowances may, depending on the type of income, also be applied when calculating monthly tax prepayments.
 The following tax rates and tax bands are used on an annual basis (i.e. in the process of annual assessment of tax liability) to calculate PIT liability:

 |Annual tax bands (HRK*)